sarthakforwet/Interface_Assistant/Readme.md

 Rule-Based voice assistants work.

-Currently I have included only the functionality of searching for anything from `wikipedia` to show developers new to this field that how a function would work so that they can build their own functions.
+Currently I have included only the functionality of searching for anything from `wikipedia` to show developers who are new to this field that how a function would work so that they can build their own functions.

-I insist the developers to implement new and innovative `functions` for this assistant because it is `dumb` and only work what you implement.
-Implementation of `functions` by developers who are quite getting started would prove to be beneficial for them so go on with it.
+I insist the developers to implement new and innovative `functions` for this assistant because it is `dumb` and would only work on the `functions` you implement.

+Implement your own `functions` and submit them as a PR to make this assistant more and more powerful.

 Reach me out if you are not getting idea of what to implement as I have also made a personal assistant for me which has functions like -